-LMAs are better than (in systematic review of 7 studies, N=794) bag-mask ventilation.
+LMAs are better than (in a systematic review of 7 studies, N=794) bag-mask ventilation.
 Using them reduces the need for intubation and the duration of ventilation, though the evidence was low/moderate quality.
-The updated guidelines suggest more proactive use of an LMA in babies >34weeks and >2kgs.
+The updated guidelines suggest more proactive use of an LMA in babies > 34 weeks and >2kgs.

 Oxygen: Start low

-- For babies >32/40, the guidelines remains unchanged, start in air, monitor SpO2 and increase as needed.
+- For babies >32/40, the guidelines remain unchanged, start in air, monitor SpO2 and increase as needed.
 It can take several minutes to reach normal saturation levels.

 - For babies born between 28-32 weeks gestation, a small amount of supplemental oxygen (21-30% FiO2) may help with the effort of breathing and reduce mask ventilation time.